innergnome/FictionBoard-Site/docs/development.md

 - `template.effects` List of default template effects.
 A `\_effect: value` in a chunk _adds_ an effect to the chunk.
 Allowed effects are defined by template properties.

 <!-- TODO: Write about `template.actions` -->

+#### On the roadmap for parsing

+- Move parsing from Marked to the Unified Collective chain of parsing
+- Second level chat parsing with (RiveScript)[https://www.rivescript.com/]

+#### Investigate further

+Instead of or in addition to regex [PegJS](https://pegjs.org/documentation)

 #### Template YAML